titeixeira/VW-Challenge/README.markdown

 # CCE Technical Challenge - CloudFormation (Modular)
+This is my first attempt to implement a CI/CD pipeline for a CloudFormation stack.
+Never tried before, so it's a bit of a challenge.
+Hope you liked at least the code.
+Of course I could improve the stackset to be only a single template, but I preferred to keep it modular to be easy to me in order to troubleshoot and debug.
+This challenge took me 4 hours to do it at the point it was due.

 ## Overview
 This project implements an AWS-based solution for the CCE technical challenge using modular CloudFormation templates.
 It includes: